 Why is it so hard to find our life purpose?
 There certainly is no short supply of problems in this world that need solving.
 There is no limit on the number of people whom we could help, or inspire, or support.
 There is no cap on the number of passions we could pursue.
-Yet, our life purpose often feels just out of view.
+Yet, our life purpose often feels hard to pursue.

 There are many reasons why you may not know your life purpose (take the well-being quiz to see what might be holding you back).
 Sometimes it's because the world's problems seem too big.
 Or we seem too small.
 Or maybe we are just exhausted from life and don't know where we'll find the energy to fight for what really matters to us.
 But finding and living our purpose is key to having a meaningful, fulfilling life, so I certainly strive to help people insert purpose into their lives.
 (Here's my purpose-driven business program if you need help applying your purpose to your business).

 I rushed over to her, grabbing her hand, demanding that she let me help her.
 Finally, after much prodding, she opened her hand.
 Laying in her palm was a piece of glass, glass that she had been squeezing as hard as she possibly could.